Tips for Getting the Most out of Call-Only Ads in Google AdWords

 Optimization

-• Scheduling: Unless you or your client consider a user being sent to an answering machine a valuable phone call, we recommend scheduling your call-only ads to run during hours the business operates, has sufficient staffing available to answer calls, or aligned with call-center hours.
+• Scheduling: Unless you or your client consider a user being sent to an answering machine a valuable phone call, we recommend scheduling your call-only ads to run during hours the business operates, has sufficient staffing available to answer calls, or is aligned with call-center hours.

 Mobile Tip: We recommend segmenting mobile preferred ads and call-only ads into different campaigns for more granular control of the different bid and keyword strategies of each.

 • Targeted keywords: If there is sufficient traffic, we recommend adding phone call-centric modifiers to your call-only keywords, such as “phone number,” “call,” or “customer support.”
-This will help improve call-only click-through rates and can further mediate competition with your mobile preferred ads.
+This will help improve call-only click-through rates and can further mediate competition with your mobile-preferred ads.

 Reporting on Call-Only Ads